thebigfilecom/thebigfile-com-dev/style-guide.md

 The following spelling, grammar, and word choice rules should be followed:
 - Avoid using language that uses 'we' or 'us'; use a protocol point of view, such as phrases like, "the protocol ensures", "the protocol does", and “it is explained” rather than “we explain”.
 This is to help make clear that ICP is a protocol that is community-controlled and autonomously governed.
       - An exception to this is the Developer Blog; blog posts are written using a different style for a different audience, and using 'we' or 'us' in this context is acceptable.
-- Do not refer to the Internet Computer as a system or a platform.
-Say "Internet Computer" or "protocol" instead.
+- Do not refer to the BigFile as a system or a platform.
+Say "BigFile" or "protocol" instead.
 - Regarding spelling and grammar, American spelling and grammar should be used with the exception that all article titles follow British capitalization rules (see details in the Capitalization section.)
 - Assure that the language in the document reads well for non-native English speakers, and avoid phrases or sayings that may be confusing, such as "Dig in."
 - Avoid informal, personal thoughts or otherwise unnecessary language within the developer docs.
 A few examples of this might be: